kwameape123/buzzline-05-kwameape/README.md

 2. Start the consumer that reads from the Kafka topic.

-NOTE: Each consumer modify or transforms the message read from the life or kafka topic and then sends the transformed data to a SQLite database as well as a PostgreSQL database.
-The transform employed was to get of the timestamp feature and remove whitespaces in messages.
+NOTE: Each consumer modify or transforms the message read from the live data or kafka topic and then sends the transformed data to a SQLite database as well as a PostgreSQL database.
+The transformation employed was to get rid of the timestamp feature and remove whitespaces in messages.

 In VS Code, open a NEW terminal in your root project folder.